Data and methodology

 Partner dimension (partner_dim.parquet)

-Join it in Power BI on partner_code to get English, French and German labels for every country and Eurostat aggregate (EU27_2020, EFTA, EXT_EU27_2020…).
-506 rows total — 488 from the Eurostat codelist plus 18 hand-curated entries for codes that still appear in older Comext archives but have been retired from the current codelist: historical country codes (CS, YU, TP, GR, GB) and COMEXT special codes for bunkers, stores, confidential trade and Spanish exclaves (QPQZ, XC, XL, XM, XS).
-The source column distinguishes them so you can filter them out in Power BI if needed.
+Join it on partner_code to get English, French and German labels for every country and Eurostat aggregate (EU27_2020, EFTA, EXT_EU27_2020 and others).
+506 rows total: 488 from the Eurostat codelist plus 18 hand-curated entries for codes that still appear in older Comext archives but have been retired from the current codelist: historical country codes (CS, YU, TP, GR, GB) and COMEXT special codes for bunkers, stores, confidential trade and Spanish exclaves (QPQZ, XC, XL, XM, XS).
+The source column distinguishes them so the trade radar can filter them out as needed.

 ColumnTypeDescription